MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/authentication.md

 # Add authentication to your Xamarin.Forms app

 In this tutorial, you add Microsoft authentication to your app using Azure Active Directory.
-Before completing this tutorial, ensure you have [created the project](./index.md) and [enabled offline sync](./offline.md).
+Before completing this tutorial, ensure you've [created the project and deployed the backend](./index.md).

 > [!NOTE]
 > Since the iOS app requires keychain access, you will need to set up an iOS provisioning profile.
 A provisioning profile requires